 We have an incredible training facility.
 Not only do we have a great training space, but recently we expanded our facility to better take care of our members, with lounge room with live video streaming from the training space, kitchen facilities, kids play room, homework area and workspace for parents and adult members and a new club shop.
 The dojo is not just a place to train it’s a place for our extended karate family to enjoy.

 We have fun and enjoy the adventures along the way.
-Last year (2010) we took a team of 20 to Japan for the Chito-Ryu world championships, we got some great results, but it was also an experience that many of the team will carry with them for the rest of their lives.
-But not everyone’s into competition, so we have fun with things like our annual Halloween Family Party, Easter & Christmas Picnics, regular events for kids such as our Kids Night Out, family social nights and more.
-In fact this year, we’re planning our first family training adventure to Japan to share the experience of training with the masters of Chito-Ryu in their home environment.
+This year (2017) we took a team of 11 to Japan for the Chito-Ryu world championships, we got some great results (6 gold medalists, 3 silver medalists and 3 bronze medalists), but it was also an experience that many of the team will carry with them for the rest of their lives.
+But not everyone’s into competition, so we have fun with our annual Easter & Christmas Picnics, and regular events for kids such as our Kids Night Out, family social nights and more.

 We are part of an international organisation with regular visits from our Supreme Instructor, Soke Chitose.
 In addition to bringing one of the living legends of the martial arts into our dojo, we have access to events throughout the world including tournaments, seminars, camps, and more.
 Chito-Ryu is a unique family style and we get to share our eperiences with other practitioners throughout the world.